How To Hire Great Online Teachers

 After working through your data, prioritise the specific areas that your recruitment team needs to focus on.
 Even though you can set and work towards “stretch goals”, your overall recruitment goals should always be realistic and attainable and backed up by a measured tracking of results.

-Once you have a good understanding of your recruitment needs, you need to identify where you will be able to find your ideal teacher.
-Do adequate research in terms of different methods in different countries (depending on where you need to find your teacher base).
+Once you have a good understanding of your recruitment needs, you need to identify where you will find your ideal teacher.
+Do adequate research in terms of different strategies, tools and methods across different countries - depending on your desired teacher profile.

 Online